The action of component groups on irreducible components of Springer fibers: Applications and conjectures

 \section{Applications and conjectures}

 In this section, we consider only special nilpotent elements $e$.
-To a special nilpotent orbit, Lusztig has assigned a quotient $\bar{A}(e)$ of $A_e$ (called Lusztig's canonical quotient) and a subset $c_e\subset W$ (called a two-sided cell).
+To a special nilpotent orbit, Lusztig has assigned a quotient $\bar{A}(e)$ of $A_e$, known as Lusztig's canonical quotient, along with a subset $c_e \subset W$ called a two-sided cell.
 The two-sided cells $c_e$ are further partitioned into finitely many left cells.
 Each left cell gives rise to a left cell representation (constructible representation) of $W$.
-These representations are introduced in \cite{Lusztig1979}, and they are classified by certain subgroups $H_\sigma$ of $\bar{A}(e)$ (see, e.g., \cite{Lusztig1982}, \cite[Section 6]{Losev_2014}).
+These representations are introduced in \cite{Lusztig1979} and are classified by certain subgroups $H_\sigma$ of $\bar{A}(e)$ (see, e.g., \cite{Lusztig1982}, \cite[Section 6]{Losev_2014}).